HarryS2496/Kings-Fist-Webnovel/chapters/chapter8.md

 *Damn, have I been here that long?*

 “Ah, wait, Vega, stop\!
-Here, let me help you walk down, the path gets pretty steep on the way down\!” he warned.
+Here, let me help you walk down, the path gets steep there\!” he warned.

 Vega’s pride would not have it.
 “I am no toddler, and this *path* is nothing.
 Just follow and let me handle this…”